 What happens when humans are wrong?

 The main difference between humans and LLMs is not dry performance numbers that black box gauges are showing.
 The main difference is that an LLM can't go to jail.
 Moreover, they won't even feel bad or be ostracised by their colleagues.
 For the entirety of human history, professional capability was bundled with responsibility.
-Now we see a push to replace humans with LLMs, but because the people making the push are engineering-adjacent, they are mostly looking at the gauges, and not at the much fuzzier concept of responsibility.
+Now we see a push to replace humans with LLMs, but because the pushers are engineering-adjacent, they are mostly looking at the gauges, and not at the much fuzzier concept of responsibility.

-Except I lied, dear reader, and we have a precedent for capability and legal responsibility getting unbundled.
-All automation that you see around you, from elevators to autopilots, has a web of legal responsibility attached to it: some of it is covered by insurance, some by gross negligence or class action lawsuits, some by human oversight, but we figured out how to deal with consequential, life-threatening decisions being made by machines.
+Except I just lied, dear reader, and we have a precedent for capability and legal responsibility getting unbundled.
+All automation that you see around you, from elevators to autopilots, has a web of legal responsibility attached to it: some of it is covered by insurance, some by a threat of gross negligence or class action lawsuits, some by human oversight, but we figured out how to deal with consequential, life-threatening decisions being made by machines.
 This is not new, and LLMs are not particularly different.

-An elevator "decides" to stop closing its doors when it detects a hand instead of chopping it off.
+A lift "decides" to stop closing its doors when it detects a hand instead of chopping it off.
 An autopilot alerts the pilot and disengages if anything goes wrong.
 A robotic arm shuts off when it detects a human body nearby.
 All those are decisions, even if crude, and when machines make mistakes, we can still find the legally responsible party and compensate the victims.

 It follows that the next step in LLM deployment is not pure capability, but legal frameworks and insurance that can cover an LLM agent accidentally draining the entire trading firm's balance after a clever prompt injection hack.
 The future of LLM deployment and job losses will be decided not by OpenAI benchmarks but by lawyers and insurance companies.